ThomYohan/Portfolio/src/pages/portfolio/h2g2-pixel-adventure.md

 title: "Shiftradr"
 date: "2019-05-10"
 tags: ["Reactjs", "React Hooks", "Nodejs", "Javascript", "HTML", "CSS", "Nodemailer", "Sockets"]
-image: './images/h2g2.jpg'
+image: './Logo.png'
 ---

-[Shiftradr]Full CRUD web application that allows employees to post and trade liability of work shifts in a streamlined fashion.
+[Shiftradr] is a full CRUD web application that allows employees to post and trade liability of work shifts in a streamlined fashion.
+Along with trading of shifts, users can message each other to speak about shift and trade details, with real-time updates.

--Posts are displayed in a social media-like manner.

--Employees are updated via text with trade info.

--Tech used includes: Nodemailer and Sockets
  **You can visit the site here:** [Shiftradr],[Github]